Greece Moments Greece Moments

 The real rulers of Syros

 There is a lot of hustle and bustle along the harbour promenade.
-Countless cafés and restaurants invite you to linger, cats doze in the afternoon sun.
-Although in the city of Hermes, god of trade and namesake, with 14,000 inhabitants Ermoupoli has been able to retain its village character.
+Countless cafés and restaurants invite you to linger, and cats doze in the afternoon sun.
+Yet despite being the city of Hermes, god of trade and its namesake, Ermoupoli with its 14,000 inhabitants has managed to retain its village character.

 syros ermoupolis hafen promenade